tmigot/MTH8408/VL.md

 There are 51 NLS problems, 16 OP, and 15 OP-PDE.

+**NEED TO CHECK WHETHER SOME OF THE PROBLEMS ARE ALREADY IMPLEMENTED**

 | Name in the report | Type of problems | Implemented in JSO? | name of the file in JSO |
 | --- | --- | --- | --- |
 | Problem 1.
 Chained Rosenbrock function [7]. | NLS | [ ] | |